codeDeviator/Pictionary/README.md

 ---

-#### **Gameplay**
+### **Gameplay**
 1. **Random Word Selection:**
-   - Once all users are ready, a random word is displayed on one user’s homepage.
+   - Once all users are ready, a random word is displayed on one choosen user’s homepage.
-   - A timer starts counting down from 120 points.
+   - A timer starts counting down from 120 points in all users homepages.
-   - The user whose turn it is to draw will be highlighted.
+   - The user whose turn it is to draw will be highlighted in the playerlist.

 2. **Drawing:**
    - The chosen user can draw in the designated draw area by holding and moving the left mouse button.
    - The drawing will be visible on all users' homepages.

 3. **Color Selection:**
-   - Use the color panel on the right side of the drawing area to select colors.
+   - Choosen user can use the color panel on the right side of the drawing area to select colors.
    - Click a color (e.g., red) to draw in that color.

 4. **Erasing:**
-   - Use the eraser tool (white box labeled "Eraser") to remove parts of the drawing.
+   - Choosen user can use the eraser tool (white box labeled "Eraser") to remove parts of the drawing.
-   - Hold and move the mouse over the areas you want to erase.
+   -  First click on the the eraser white box then hold and move the mouse over the areas you want to erase.

 5. **Clearing the Drawing Area:**
    - Click the "Clear" button on the homepage to erase the entire drawing area.

 ---

-#### **Guessing the Word**
+### **Guessing the Word**
-- Non-drawing users can enter guesses into the input box.
+- Non-drawing users can enter their guesses into the input box.
 - **Wrong Guess:**
   - A **"Wrong Guess"** message appears if the guess is incorrect.
 - **Correct Guess:**